-And the famous excursion party which had for a figure head, a dusky wench in plac the white goldess of Liberty ; which said : in place of "Tear down the flaunting lie,"
+Providence.
+And the famous excursion party which had for a figure head, a dusky wench in plac the white goddess of Liberty; which said:

-and which instead worshipped a plaid shawl and Scotch cap-this chain of lice, of frogs, of scorpions, of plagues; this band of thieves of tyrants, of jokers, of Union haters, of man killers, of people robbers, of States rights ig-norers went to the capitol, poisoned the air, reddened the sod with innocent blood, taxed the poor and voted unto themselves United States bonds, made them to bear large inter est, made them non taxable, and went home to revel in the wealth wrong by the millions from the poor people of the land they rained.
-It had its amosements !
-Great Father in Heaven-Amusements !
+"Tear down the flaunting lie, and which instead worshipped a plaid shawl and Scotch cap-this chain of lice, of frogs, of scorpions, of plagues; this band of thieves, of tyrants, of jokers, of Union haters, of man killers, of people robbers, of States rights ig-norers went to the capitol, poisoned the air, reddened the sod with innocent blood, taxed the poor and voted unto themselves United States bonds, made them to bear large inter est, made them non taxable, and went home, to revel in the wealth wrung by the millions from the poor people of the land they ruined.

-While the ministers prayed to God, the deacons strangled innocent Democrats for the amusement of the singing sisters !

-While the eld is were passing the sacrament, he members were smacking their lips over the ypified blood of Christ, seasoned with the blood of mens' brains, beaten out to appears the idol of loyalty.
-This excursion party went abroad, filling prizons, dressing the women in black, making children fatherless, filing dun geons, hanging innocent men to trees, mobbing women and children, gutting printing offices, destroying types and presses, shooting those who ran, ostracising those who dared to remain and fight.
-Its cause was misery-its path was ruin, and no one will mourn when the chain of lice-the vermin of fanaticism are ground forever between the upper and the nether millstone.
+Great Father in Heaven-Amusements!
+While the ministers prayed to God, the deaons strangled innocent Democrats for the imusement of the singing sisters!
+While the eld is were passing the sacrament, the members were smacking their lips over the typified blood of Christ, seasoned blood of mens' brains, beaten out to appease the idol of loyalty.
+This excursion party went abroad, filing prisons, dressing the women in black, making children fatherless, filling dun geons, hanging innocent men to trees, mobbing women and children, gutting printing offices, destroying types and g types and presses, shooting those ostracising those who dared to remain and fight.
+Its cause was misery -its path was rain, and no one will mourn when chain of lice-the vermin of fanaticism are ground forever between the upper and the nether millstone.
+"The mills of God grind slowly,

-"The mills of God grind slowly, But they grind exceeding small!
-The with patience stands fle waiting
+But they grind exceeding small!
+The with patience stands He waiting With exactness gaineds He all.
+Hold the nether